KannonZenetism/zenetism-field-physics/field-physics/FP07_unified_field_equation.md

 ### 6. ∞ + ♫ Field Harmonic Tuning (For Groups)

 -   **Purpose:** To synchronize resonance between two or more participants.
 -   **Protocol:** Sit facing one another.
 Each person states their current glyphic state.
 Choose a shared glyph to hold between you (`∞` or `♫`).
-Hum together until the voices merge into consonance.
+Hum together until the voices find consonance.

 ### 7. ⊡.5 Rupture Recognition Ritual